lscoppitto/docs-v3/docs/reference/changelogs/index.md

 - Fast RSSI get for already connected SSID using get_rssi() from WiFi module.
 - TensorFlow lite updated to v2.6.2.
-- Random function uses hardware RNG when available and falls back on posix rand() pseudo-random generator.
+- Random function uses hardware RNG when available and falls back to posix rand() pseudo-random generator.
-- Default pull to NONE in `gpio` module.
+- Default pull to INPUT_PULLNONE in `gpio` module functions.
-- Generate python code starting from C files dropped into "ml" directory into project resources, for Machine Learning feature.
+- Generate python code starting from C files dropped into "ml" directory into project resources, used by Machine Learning feature.
-- Timeout increased to 10secs for reset requests coming from Zerynth cloud.
+- Timeout increased to 10secs for device reset requests coming from Zerynth cloud.
 - TSlog module is limited to internal flash only.
 - Zerynth SDK examples moved to https://github.com/zerynth/examples.

 ***Fixed***

 - Memory optimization for SNAP7 protocol.
-- Possible crash after cellular modem deinit.
+- Possible crash after cellular modem deinit().
 - Ethernet interface not reporting IP disconnection under some conditions.
 - Calling random() many times in a second returned the same value.
 - Problem on directory reading.